Day One Notebook: QB competition just getting started

 Special teams under microscope

-The special teams are looking to make a big improvement in Year Two under Marty Biagi, who is breaking in a new kicker and a new punter.
+The special teams are looking to make a big improvement in Year Two under special teams coordinator Marty Biagi, who is breaking in a new kicker and a new punter.
 How did things look tonight?

 "I like some improvements we've made there," said Brohm.
 "It did look better in Day One as far as the kicking game.
 Some of the punting game, we did some things inside before we came out.
 We have a chance to be better in that aspect."